Plessey: Plessey Semiconductors Ltd

 Using the GaN-on-silicon technology and semiconductor expertise, Plessey Semiconductors Ltd manufactured solid state lighting, horticultural lighting and medical sensing products.
-Their GaN-on-silicon i2LED high power LEDs and Stellar Orion Beam Forming modules, launched in autumn 2016, which enabled new form factors of lighting products and remove critical design constraints for lighting product designers.
-In horticulture, the Plessey Attis Growlight was at the forefront of an engineering approach to LED based plant grow lights which was then developed into a new brand, Hyperion Grow Lights.
-The company's medical products were based on the EPIC sensor, which were used in the advanced portable ECG monitoring device, Impulse, and was also the basis of an R&D program, named Warden, to develop driver alertness monitoring devices in automotive and aeronautical applications.
+Their GaN-on-silicon i2LED high power LEDs and Stellar Orion beam forming modules, launched in autumn 2016, enabled new form factors of lighting products and removed design constraints for lighting product designers.
+In horticulture, the Plessey Attis Growlight was at the forefront of an engineering approach to LED-based plant grow lights which was developed into a new brand, Hyperion Grow Lights.
+The company's medical products based on the EPIC sensor were used in the advanced portable ECG monitoring device, Impulse, and was also the basis of an R&D program, named Warden, to develop driver alertness monitoring devices in automotive and aeronautical applications.

-In 2017, Plessey pivoted the focus of the business to the R&D and manufacturing of microLEDs (micro light-emitting diodes) as a market disrupting display technology for a wide range of applications, including: Augmented Reality, Mixed Reality, smartphones, televisions, smartwatches, head-up displays, head-mounted displays and more.
+In 2017, Plessey pivoted the focus of the business to the R&D and manufacturing of microLEDs (micro light-emitting diodes) as a market disrupting display technology for a wide range of applications, including augmented reality, mixed reality, smartphones, televisions, smartwatches, head-up displays, and head-mounted displays.